 It was never Lorenzo Milam's intention to own a radio station over the long term.
 His mission was to bring them into the world, nurture them until they could stand on their own, then get out of the way and hope that they would grow up to be independent, unruly adults.
 On June 1, 1962, he, Margason, and Gallant incorporated the Jack Straw Memorial Foundation for "the establishment and operation for educational and cultural purposes of one or more radio broadcasting stations" (Articles of Incorporation).
 The three served as the foundation's first officers and trustees, with Milam as president.

-Jack Straw was an appropriately obscure namesake, either a leader of England's Peasant Revolt of 1381 (perhaps under the name John Rackstraw) or the alias of another rebel, Wat Tyler (d.
-1831).
-It is certain that when the revolt failed, his severed head was displayed on London Bridge, and shortly thereafter he was mentioned in passing by Chaucer (1343?-1400) in The Canterbury Tales.
+Jack Straw was an appropriately obscure namesake, either a leader of England's Peasant Revolt of 1381 (perhaps under the name John Rackstraw) or the alias of another ill-fated rebel, Wat Tyler (d.
+1381).
+It is certain that, whoever he was, Jack Straw's severed head was displayed on London Bridge when the revolt failed.
+Shortly thereafter he was mentioned in passing by Chaucer (1343?-1400) in The Canterbury Tales.